timescale/docs/timescaledb/quick-start/python.md

 ### How to insert rows using Psycopg2

 Here's a typical pattern you'd use to insert data into a table.
-In the example below, we insert a list of tuples (relational data) called `sensors`, into the relational table named `sensors`.
+In the example below, insert a list of tuples (relational data) called `sensors`, into the relational table named `sensors`.

 First, we open a cursor with our connection to the database, then using prepared